 The right pressure level in the water lines has been the topic of lots of discussion, especially when the litter gets too damp which may cause foot pad blisters.
-One possible cause is that the water line management is shorter and the drinkers will have to be replaced faster incorrect.
+One possible cause is that the water line management is incorrect.
 (Bird health, feed composition and ventilation are other possible causes).
 Mostly when these issues happen the advice is to lower the pressure in the water lines.
 Farmers often tend to talk about leaking nipples.
 However, in most cases water is spilled when the birds are drinking from the nipple drinkers.
 To test this, provided this is allowed, just try to raise the drinking lines and make sure birds cannot reach the drinkers and often you will see the litter dry.